Haga clic aquí para ver la versión en español de este artículo: Los “Young Lords”, Pa’lante: Lecciones de Lucha – carlitoboricua

 In the summer of 1972, the Young Lords Party held its First Party Congress (and its last) in New York City.
 The event highlighted a new energy and direction for the organization.
 At this time, the membership voted to change the name from Young Lords Party to Puerto Rican Revolutionary Workers Organization (PRRWO).
 Moreover, the changes solidified Marxism-Leninism as the entity’s ideological and political premise.

 However one may view this stage in the organization’s development, many things proved to be certain years later — the Young Lords/PRRWO was undergoing a process of deterioration unseen by its members.
 The attempts made to rejuvenate its existence with a new line of march at the 1972 Congress came a bit too late.
-Making an erroneous decision to establish chapters in Puerto Rico, losing its base of mass support in the community, aggravated by internal hostilities which were instigated by FBI Operation COINTELPRO activities, eventually sealed the death of the once powerful organization.
+Making an erroneous decision to establish chapters in Puerto Rico, losing its base of mass support in the community, aggravated through internal hostilities instigated by COINTELPRO activities, eventually sealed the death of the once powerful organization.

 El Frente Unido – The United Front